 - U.S. citizens who do not have travel plans, but for documentation purposes need to renew their expired passports or who have passports that will expire within six weeks.

 - Parents of U.S. citizen minors who are providing written and notarized authorization to renew or apply for their child’s passport (DS-3053 Statement of Consent: Issuance of a U.S. passport to a Minor under Age 16).

 Please click here for more information on services for U.S. citizens.

-The United States Embassy in Islamabad and the Consulate General in Karachi have resumed processing a limited number of student and academic exchange visitor visas but remain unable to provide routine nonimmigrant visa services at this time.
+The United States Embassy in Islamabad and the Consulate General in Karachi have resumed processing a limited number of student and academic exchange visitor visas, media and journalism visas, and petition-based work visas not subject to Presidential Proclamation 10052.
 The United States Embassy in Islamabad has resumed processing a limited number of immigrant visas primarily for spouses and children of U.S. citizens.
 We look forward to resuming routine visa services as soon as possible but are unable to provide a specific date.
 Please click here for more information about visa services at the U.S. Embassy in Islamabad and the Consulate General in Karachi.